Nekuso/trackxp/README.md

 ![preview img](/preview.png)

-<p align="left">Running a small laundry business can be a handful, but with TrackXP, it just got a whole lot easier and a lot more fun!
-This innovative open-source project provides a comprehensive solution for tracking and managing your laundry operations, making it simple to keep up with the demands of your business.</p>
+<h3 align="left">Running a small laundry business can be a handful, but with TrackXP, it just got a whole lot easier and a lot more fun!
+This innovative open-source project provides a comprehensive solution for tracking and managing your laundry operations, making it simple to keep up with the demands of your business.</h3>

-<p align="left">TrackXP features a web application that allows you to easily monitor the status of each load, update status, and keep track of your inventory.
+<h3 align="left">TrackXP features a web application that allows you to easily monitor the status of each load, update status, and keep track of your inventory.
 With real-time tracking capabilities and a clean, intuitive interface, you can be confident that your operations are running smoothly and efficiently.
-No more manual tracking, no more missed loads, and no more frustration!</p>
+No more manual tracking, no more missed loads, and no more frustration!</h3>

-<p align="left">Whether you're managing a small laundry service or a large-scale operation, TrackXP has you covered.
+<h3 align="left">Whether you're managing a small laundry service or a large-scale operation, TrackXP has you covered.
 Its customizable options and scalable design make it the ideal tool for small businesses looking to streamline their laundry operations and increase their productivity.
-Say goodbye to the hassle of manual tracking and hello to a more efficient and effective laundry business with TrackXP!</p>
+Say goodbye to the hassle of manual tracking and hello to a more efficient and effective laundry business with TrackXP!</h3>